influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 Input plugin to read Performance Counters on Windows operating systems.

-Configuration is parsed and then tested for validity such as if the Object, Instance and Counter existing on Telegraf startup.
+Configuration is parsed and then tested for validity such as whether the Object, Instance and Counter exist on Telegraf startup.

 Counter paths are refreshed periodically, see [CountersRefreshRate](#CountersRefreshRate) configuration parameter for more info.

 Wildcards can be used in instance and counter names.
 Partial wildcards are supported only in instance names on Windows Vista and newer.

-In case of query for all instances "*", the plugin does not return the __Total_ instance by default.
+In case of query for all instances "*", the plugin does not return the instance _Total_ by default.
 See [IncludeTotal](#IncludeTotal) for more info.

 ## Basics

 The examples contained in this file have been found on the internet as counters used when performance monitoring
- Active Directory and IIS in perticular.
+ Active Directory and IIS in particular.
  There are a lot other good objects to monitor, if you know what to look for.
  This file is likely to be updated in the future with more examples for useful configurations for separate scenarios.